noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 **Pros :thumbsup::**

 - nothing is "hidden": it's even better than with the previous example, as we can follow the Mocha `expect` syntax (if you're into this 😉)
-- it's self sufficient: no side effect or closure requirements here
+- it's self-sufficient: no side effect or closure requirements here
 - :heavy_plus_sign: it isn't isolated
 - :heavy_plus_sign: it's simple 💋 (added logic is minimal)